varuagshekhar/HospitalManagementSystem/README.md

 This desktop application is made with the help of JAVA Swing and uses MySQL to store data.

 ### Technology Stack Used
-High level Language – JAVA\
+High Level Language – JAVA\
 Graphical User Interface (GUI) – JAVA SWING\
 Backend Database – MySQL